 - 19.1 The relevant committee may undertake a site visit to the premises which are the subject of an application.
 If required, the site visit may occur prior to the hearing or the relevant committee may adjourn the hearing part way through to undertake a site visit.
-The Chair of the relevant committee shall give reasons justifying the need for a site visit and these shall be notified to the Parties. - 19.2 If a site visit is necessary the following procedure should be observed: - the visit should be undertaken as a group visit attended by all the relevant committee Members and its purpose should be confined to that indicated by the Chair; - the visit should be attended by an officer who may be asked factual questions by the Members; - no indication of the likely outcome of the application should be given on the visit. - no representation from the applicant or from those making representations shall be heard or accepted on the visit; and - a record should be kept of those attending the visit, the questions asked, and answers given.
+The Chair of the relevant committee shall give reasons justifying the need for a site visit and these shall be notified to the Parties. - 19.2 If a site visit is necessary the following procedure should be observed: - the visit should be undertaken as a group visit attended by all the relevant committee Members and its purpose should be confined to that indicated by the Chair: - the visit should be attended by an officer who may be asked factual questions by the Members; - no indication of the likely outcome of the application should be given on the visit; - no representation from the applicant or from those making representations shall be heard or accepted on the visit; and - a record should be kept of those attending the visit, the questions asked, and answers given.

-20. APPLICATIONS SUBMITTED BY THE LOCAL AUTHORITY OR BY ANOTHER PUBLIC AUTHORITY

-20.1 Where the Authority is the applicant for a licence, that application shall be determined in accordance with the normal procedure.
-The relevant committee shall give no regard to the interests of the Council itself, aside from receiving relevant representations on this issue.
-Members who were part of the Authority's decision to apply for the licence, or who express a view in respect of
+20. APPLICATIONS SUBMITTED BY THE LOCAL AUTHORITY OR BY ANOTHER PUBLIC AUTHORITY shall give no regard to the interests of the Council itself, aside from receiving relevant representations on this issue.
+Members who were part of the Authority's decision to apply for the licence, or who express a view in respect of such an application, shall not serve on the relevant committee to determine the application.